pushingice/scavenger-hunt/README.md

     git clone https://github.com/pushingice/scavenger-hunt.git
     cd scavenger-hunt

-First, choose a secret number with at least 4 digits to share with your team, or keep to yourself if you are working alone.
-Don't forget it!
+First, choose a secret number to share with your team, or keep to yourself if you are working alone.
+Don't enter any spaces or non-number characters.
+Write down your secret number.
 The secret number makes your clues unique, so other teams can't look over your shoulder.
 Then type:

     python generate_clues.py [secret number]